 Plenty of Things to Do in Homer Alaska

-Although Homer is not one of the most popular spots in Alaska, it provides the summer visitors with a very authentic Alaskan experience.
-If you choose to make Homer one of your destinations, you will see a huge variety of sea life and wildlife.
+Homer is not one of the most popular spots in Alaska.
+However, it provides the summer visitors with an authentic Alaskan experience.
+If Homer is one of your destinations, you will see a huge variety of sea life and wildlife.
 You may not see these in other parts of the state.
 The locals are super friendly and the scenery is some of the best.

 Let me know if I can answer any questions as you prepare to make your Alaskan vacation an epic adventure!